Pyramid of Unas

-The pyramid of Unas (Egyptian: Nfr swt Wnjs "Beautiful are the places of Unas") is a smooth-sided pyramid built in the 24th century BC for the Egyptian pharaoh Unas, the ninth and final king of the Fifth Dynasty.
+The pyramid of Unas (Nfr swt Wnjs) is the funerary monument built for the Egyptian pharaoh Unas, the ninth and final king of the Fifth Dynasty, in the 24th century BC.
 (Note: Proposed dates for Unas's reign: c.
 24042374 BC, c.
 23752345 BC, c.
 23562323 BC, c.
 23532323 BC, c.
 23122282 BC, c.
 2378/482348/18 ± 13 years BC.)
-It is the smallest Old Kingdom pyramid, but significant due to the discovery of Pyramid Texts, spells for the king's afterlife incised into the walls of its subterranean chambers.
-Inscribed for the first time in Unas's pyramid, the tradition of funerary texts carried on in the pyramids of subsequent rulers, through to the end of the Old Kingdom, and into the Middle Kingdom through the Coffin Texts that form the basis of the Book of the Dead.
+It is the smallest Old Kingdom pyramid, but significant due to the discovery of Pyramid Texts – spells for the king's afterlife – incised into the walls of its subterranean chambers.
+Inscribed for the first time in Unas's pyramid, the tradition of these funerary texts carried on in the pyramids of subsequent rulers through to the end of the Old Kingdom, and into the Middle Kingdom through the Coffin Texts that form the basis of the Book of the Dead.

 Unas built his pyramid between the complexes of Sekhemket and Djoser, in North Saqqara.
 Anchored to the valley temple at a nearby lake, a long causeway was constructed to provide access to the pyramid site.
 The causeway had elaborately decorated walls covered with a roof which had a slit in one section allowing light to enter, illuminating the images.
 A long wadi was used as a pathway.
 The terrain was difficult to negotiate and contained old buildings and tomb superstructures.
 These were torn down and repurposed as underlay for the causeway.
 A significant stretch of Djoser's causeway was reused for embankments.
 Tombs that were on the path had their superstructures demolished and were paved over, preserving their decorations.
 Two Second Dynasty tombs, presumed to belong to Hotepsekhemwy, Nebra, and Ninetjer, from seals found inside, are among those that lie under the causeway.
 The site was later used for numerous burials of Fifth Dynasty officials, private individuals from the Eighteenth to Twentieth Dynasties, and a collection of Late Period monuments known as the "Persian tombs".